Serendipity is another word for God-wink.

-The next day was unusual.
-The temperature dropped almost 50 degrees after setting a record high the day before.
+The next day here in Texas was unusual.
+The temperature dropped almost 50 degrees after setting a record high the day before, not unheard of, but a bit unsettling.
 What was most unusual is what I chose to do with my day indoors.
 (I’m now a weather wimp.)

 I decided to clean house.
 It was withering on the vine.